IDLEpress/idlepressarcade/docs/kiosk-setup.md

 ### Exiting Operator Mode
 - Double-click the "Exit Operator Mode" shortcut on the desktop
 - System will reboot and return to kiosk mode
-- Alternatively, run `operator-mode off` in the terminal
+- Alternatively, press Ctrl + Alt + T and then run `operator-mode off` in the terminal

 ## Maintenance